-Kalaw itself is a very small town with just a few roads for tourists and tourists only really visit as a base to start the trek from.
-We had read about Uncle Sam’s and had heard their tours were good but after going in for a chat and hearing how many other people they had signed up to do the tour the next day and that they went on the ‘original route’ we decided that going with ‘Jungle Trek’ who our guesthouse were working with would be the best option.
-We also read the reviews on TripAdvisor about Jungle Trek which were on the Golden Lily guesthouse page and they reassured us we were making the right decision.. and we definitely did!
+We had read about Uncle Sam’s and had heard their tours were good but after going in for a chat and hearing how many other people they had signed up to do the tour the next day and that they went on the ‘original route’ we decided that going with ‘Jungle Trek’ who our guesthouse (Golden Lilly Guesthouse) was working with would be the best option and it turned out to be the most amazing 3 days with an amazing guide!

-Jungle Trek also stuck to their word and we didn’t pass any other groups or tourists!
-Jungle Trek took out 3 separate groups on the day we left so we crossed over at the meal and accommodation points but they planned it very well so that each group was staggered and left separately and this was a major highlight for me as i didn’t want to be bumping into groups walking all the time from different companies, i wanted it to feel more natural and raw.
+Jungle Trek took out 3 separate groups on the day we left so we crossed over at the meal and accommodation points but they planned it very well so that each group was staggered and left separately and this was a major highlight for me as I didn’t want to be bumping into groups walking all the time from different companies, I wanted it to feel more natural and raw.

 Cindy was a great guide too and was always stopping to tell us what we were passing, what was growing in the fields and she was generally a wealth of information despite how young she was!
 She was also a very positive little lady who is currently studying as well as working, she has plans to become a lawyer and she wants to be able to work and help out the poor people in her country.. such a sweetie!

-For me the only slight downside of the trek was the accommodation, we knew it wasn’t going to be great due to the low price we had paid for the trip (i have detailed the price at the end of the post) and really it wasn’t that bad but it was very basic so be prepared if you do do this trek (which i recommend you do!).
+For me the only slight downside of the trek was the accommodation, we knew it wasn’t going to be great due to the low price we had paid for the trip and we did do the Kalaw to Inle Lake trek on a budget!
+It wasn’t that bad but it was very basic so be prepared if you do do this trek (which I recommend you do!).

 The food was really good!
 We had 3 meals a day and stops to break up the morning and afternoon in tea shops where we made the most of the chai tea and they also had a selection of snacks.